xray-imaging/meta-cli/docs/source/api.rst

 Scanco
 ======

 Scanco instruments save data and the meta-data in an ISQ file.
+An example is available at :ref:`Scanco`.
 To extract the meta-data you can use the code example below

 Code
 ----